 4. Cinema APK

 Cinema APK is almost a poor man’s ShowBox, but it streams and downloads movies just as well as Terrarium TV.
-The app is simple to use, works well with VPNs and the content is in admirable quality.
+The app is simple to use, works well with VPNs and the content is of admirable quality.
 Much like TTV, there is subtitle integration, and you can watch trailers as well, but the app is a little too flushed with ads.
 The app also has Real Debrid integration along with Trakt TV linking.

-The great thing about Stremio is that it works with virtually all OSes you can think of, including PCs and iOS devices, apart from the usual Android smartphones that a large section of this sort of apps usually cater to.
-What’s more, the app is available not as an apk file you must jam into your phone, but on the official app stores of both Apple and Android.
-You can sync content from your Netflix and Amazon Prime accounts to your app, but if you’re looking for free-content or want to get a movie or TV show episode you can’t find on your paid accounts, Stremio can help you search the web or specific websites, and with Facebook, it becomes incredibly easy to log in on a new device and continue watching from where you left off.
+The great thing about Stremio is that it works with virtually all OSes you can think of, including PCs and iOS devices, apart from the usual Android smartphones that a large section of this sort of app usually caters to.
+What’s more, the app is available not as an APK file you must jam into your phone, but on the official app stores of both Apple and Android.
+You can sync content from your Netflix and Amazon Prime accounts to your app, but if you’re looking for free content or want to get a movie or TV show episode you can’t find on your paid accounts, Stremio can help you search the web or specific websites, and with Facebook, it becomes incredibly easy to log in on a new device and continue watching from where you left off.
 If there were one app we’d have to recommend, it’d be Stremio.
 The lack of Real Debrid support doesn’t bother you in the least.

 Popcorn Time has been around almost the same time as ShowBox, but it has never really picked up except in some countries.
 You might find certain content lacking though, and the app has been reported to be slow for a few users, but it is definitely worth a try.
-The app works the same way as ShowBox, and it has improved in a few ways in my opinion since i last tried it, before i switched to Terrarium TV.
+The app works the same way as ShowBox, and it has improved in a few ways in my opinion since I last tried it, before I switched to Terrarium TV.
 The app’s design and interface is really its calling card, in all other ways it is a ShowBox by another name.